Ironman Maryland 2021

 SUPER early – hurry up and wait – 3:00am alarm clock Saturday morning.
 Standard Blueberry bagel with peanut butter and a banana.
 Tried to use the restroom, no luck, insides were all tied up in nervous knots thinking about what was coming.

-Drove with the parents to the convention center for shuttle #1 @ 4:00 amto take us to the finish area before taking shuttle #2 up to the swim start @ 4:15.
-I’ve historically not given myself enough time to get things prepped before races so it was a good thing that I was forced to have an excessive amount of time prior to starting my wave @ 7:05.
-Took the better part of a half hour to bus up to the swim area, had some nervous/excited chatter between some bus mates.
+I’ve historically not given myself enough time to get things prepped before races.
+Because of that, it was actually a good thing that I was forced to have an excessive amount of time prior to starting my wave @ 7:05.

 Swim – 1:04:36: Overall rank after the swim was #360!
 Average Swim was 1:10 for my age group.